elifesciences/imagemagick-docker/README.md

 ### Other potential use cases
 This is only one example of running `convert`.
 You may be able to convert from any input file to any output file format (although this was not tested yet).
 If you specify a different `--entrypoint` value to the docker CLI you can probably invoke other ImageMagick programs, which was also not tested.

+## Notes for eLife

+### eLife update the image at Docker hub
+The `Jenkinsfile` is linked to a build pipeline, and when that pipeline is run, it will push an updated image to Docker hub with the tag `latest`, will be listed at (https://hub.docker.com/r/elifesciences/imagemagick).